 TL;DR: Shopify lifted the per-product variant ceiling to 2,048 in late 2025, but the Liquid object product.variants still caps at 250 entries at render time.
 Any theme iterating product.variants to build a selector, compute price ranges, or aggregate inventory silently misses every variant past index 250.
 Three production fixes: paginated Storefront API fetch from the browser, a metaobject-backed variant index rendered server-side, or a hybrid Liquid + JSON endpoint.

 The bug was the 250-variant Liquid cap.
-It is not a deprecation, it is not a bug in their theme, and it is not new.
-Shopify added it years ago to keep render performance sane on the millions of stores that have under 250 variants.
-What is new is that Shopify lifted the underlying per-product ceiling to 2,048 in 2025, so for the first time merchants can have products that genuinely exceed the Liquid limit.
-The platform docs mention the cap in passing on a single page about high-variant products.
-Almost no theme audits are catching it.
+Shopify added it years ago to keep render performance sane on the millions of stores with under 250 variants.
+What is new is that Shopify lifted the per-product ceiling to 2,048 in 2025, so for the first time merchants can have products that exceed the Liquid limit.
+Almost no theme audits catch it.
 This post is the field reference.
+For broader Liquid context see the Liquid development guide and the loop optimization guide.

 What is the 250-variant Liquid cap?